PiggyPiglet/DocDex/README.md

 MUST be one of the values listed [here](https://ci.dv8tion.net/job/JDA/javadoc/net/dv8tion/jda/api/OnlineStatus.html).
 It is case insensitive.
 The activity once again, is another enum value (also case insensitive), and must be one of the values listed [here](https://ci.dv8tion.net/job/JDA/javadoc/net/dv8tion/jda/api/entities/Activity.ActivityType.html).
-Keep in mind, bots cannot have a custom, or a streaming status. `DEFAULT` refers to the `playing` status.
+Keep in mind, bots cannot have a custom status. `DEFAULT` refers to the `playing` status.
 The message can be any string.
 This example presence would look like this:<br/>
 ![presence](https://cdn.piggypiglet.me/docdex/presence.png)